 Riding Down the Highway: Tips for Motorcycle Road Trips

 I’m lucky to live in Colorado, where many of the best rides are just a day trip away.
 But my husband and I also enjoy multi-day, long road motorcycle road trips.
 Packing for a day trip, or even a weekend motorcycle scoot is a different animal than those long multi-day motorcycle road trips.
+Being a good driver, using common sense on the road, and following all the safety steps are the best ways to prevent accident injuries.
+No one wants to be in a position, where they need to call a motorcycle injury lawyer.
+So it is important to know all the possible ways to keep motorcyclists safe.
 From pre-trip to post-trip and everything in between, here are my tips for motorcycle road trips.

 1. Before your motorcycle road trip, service your bike thoroughly.